 Question Some of the views expressed for each question How to price interruptible?
-Discussion on how revenues flow related to interruptible capacity - NG to present some information to help illustrate this at future meeting (NTSCMF).
-Impacts on incentives to be understood Measurement against Relevant The incentive is part of RIIO-T1, T2 process about to be discussed in preparation for 2021.
-Incentives look back too and can therefore reconcile and there are caps and collars within the incentive including sharing factors to manage the incentive.
-Objectives, GTCR and Reflecting risk associated to the interruption of capacity - if the risk is low then should the price not be closer to that of firm?
-Stakeholder Objectives If firm was bought in place of interruptible then would this cause any operational issues?
-Marginal price of providing capacity - this may not be as appropriate with the current and EU arrangements, the market environment has changed from the time when current arrangements were implemented - price for interruptible therefore should also be reviewed in light of CTCP policy.
-Fill codes and proposale to may a to CWP charging for the RPM Consequences of totally firm capacity sales if interruptible was priced such that none was purchased - some concerns raised Different priced capacity products - need leeway to do this for flexibility and not to limit choice Electricity interaction referred to in the RIIO-T2 open letter from Ofgem - should this be considered?
+Measurement against Relevant Objectives, GTCR and Stakeholder Objectives and EU Discussion on how revenues flow related to interruptible capacity - NG to present some information to help illustrate this at future meeting (NTSCMF).
+Impacts on incentives to be understood The incentive is part of RIIO-T1, T2 process about to be discussed in preparation for 2021.
+Incentives look back too and can therefore reconcile and there are caps and collar within the incentive including sharing factors to manage the incentive.
+Reflecting risk associated to the interruption of capacity - if the risk is low then should the price not be closer to that of firm?
+If firm was bought in place of interruptible then would this cause any operational issues?
+Marginal price of providing capacity - this may not be as appropriate with the current arrangements, the market environment has changed from the time when current arrangements were implemented - price for interruptible therefore should also be review in light of GTCR policy, EU codes and proposals to move to CWD charging for the RPM.
+Consequences of totally firm capacity sales if interruptible was priced such that none was purchased - some concerns raised Different priced capacity products - need leeway to do this for flexibility and not to limit choice Electricity interaction referred to in the RIIO-T2 open letter from Ofgem - should this be considered?
 If firm and interruptible were the same reserve price - what is the point of pricing all products the same?
-Challenges to Ofgem on how they will assess any proposed change?
-22
+Challenges to Ofgem on how they will assess any proposed change? rs e